skypjack/entt/docs/md/config.md

 It's known that the ECS module of `EnTT` is based on _sparse sets_.
 What is less known perhaps is that the sparse arrays are paged to reduce memory usage.<br/>
 Default size of pages (that is, the number of elements they contain) is 4096 but users can adjust it if appropriate.
-In all case, the chosen value **must** be a power of 2.
+In all cases, the chosen value **must** be a power of 2.

 ## ENTT_PACKED_PAGE